How does taking a cash payment work?

 Things to watch out for

 With cash lump sums, your money isn’t guaranteed to last forever, so if you don’t manage your income carefully, it could run out before you die.
-Taking large sums of money out of your plan could push you into a higher rate tax bracket, meaning you’d need to give more of your savings to the tax man.
+Taking large sums of money out of your plan could push you into a higher rate tax bracket, meaning you’d need to give more of your savings to the government.
 When you leave money in your plan, there’s a risk your investments don’t perform as well as you’d hoped, so you might end up with less than you started with.

 To find out more about your retirement options, talk to your financial adviser, or visit www.royallondon.com/retirement.